opengisch/OpenComptage/docs/installation.md

     from django.core.management import call_command
     call_command('importsections')

-!!! warning
-    The `python manage.py` commands must be executed inside the plugin installation directory root (from QGIS you can open the plugin directory from `settings->user profiles` menu).
-In case you have more than one user profile, make sure you are in the directory of the correct profile.

 ## Windows deployment

 Requirements: PostgreSQL, ogr2ogr, psycopg2, GDAL_DATA on path (the one provided with mapserver is fine).